unistra/2024-05-13-software-carpentry/README.md

 https://unistra.github.io/2024-05-13-software-carpentry/

-But do not hesitate to contact the organizers at: openaccessmonth [at] unistra.fr in case of unclear instructions or information!
+Do not hesitate to contact the organizers at: openaccessmonth [at] unistra.fr in case of unclear instructions or information!